codefellows-seattle-javascript-401d16/lab-03-fs-async/lab-ryan/README.md

 # Documentation
-* Write a description of your code in your readme **/Description - I wrote a function that takes an array of three file paths and a callback and uses fs.readFile to log the data in the console as a string./**
+* Write a description of your code in your readme **Description - I wrote a function that takes an array of three file paths and a callback and uses fs.readFile to log the data in the console as a string.**

 ## Bonus 2pts
 * Write tests that guarantee that the files are logged in order.